theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

     $ bash bad-reads-script.sh

-It will look like nothing happened, but now if you look at `scripted_bad_reads.txt`, you can see that there are now reads in the file.
+It will look like nothing happened, but now, if you look at `scripted_bad_reads.txt`, you can see that there are now reads in the file.

 > Exercise
 > --------
 >
 > We want the script to tell us when it’s done.
 >
-> 1. Open `bad-reads-script.sh` and add the line `echo "Script finished!"` after the `grep` command and save the file.
+> 1. Open `bad-reads-script.sh` and add the line `echo "Script finished!"` After the `grep` command, save the file.
 > 2. Run the updated script.